 The allocation of space and time among the users should be as self-regulating as possible in order to meet the different needs and interests.

-As a matter of principle, each user has to take good care of and clean his or her part.
+As a matter of principle, each user must take good care of and clean his or her part.

-In the event of conflicting interests, the Landlord shall be entitled to establish rules of use and to issue a cleaning schedule at its reasonable discretion.
+In the event of conflicting interests, the landlord shall be entitled to establish rules of use and to issue a cleaning schedule at its reasonable discretion.

 5. Garages/Parking spaces

-The garage doors must be kept closed at all times The tenant must keep the access to the garage clean and free of ice and snow and, if necessary, grit it in winter.
+The garage doors must be kept closed at all times.
+The tenant must keep the access to the garage clean and free of ice and snow and, if necessary, grit it in winter.

 The use of fire and smoking are prohibited in the garage.
-Flammable objects, e.g. fuels, paints and varnishes, may not be stored there.
+Flammable objects, such as fuels, paints and varnishes, may not be stored there.

 The garage may also not be used as a storage room.